FlorentLM/pytinybvh/README.md

 ### A Note on performance and concurrency (Another update! v1.1.0)

 - **Multi-core:** Both `intersect_batch` and `is_occluded_batch` run in parallel on all geometry types (using OpenMP when available).
 - **Packet traversal:** For standard triangle BVHs (BLAS), both methods can use 256-ray packet traversal when rays share the same origin.
 This is controlled via `PacketMode`.
-For nor it is **Never** by default.
+For now it is **Never** by default.
 - **Occlusion specifics:** `is_occluded_batch` uses the packet *intersection* kernel internally (when eligible) and reduces to booleans.
 For TLAS builds or custom geometry (AABBs / spheres), it falls back to scalar.
 - **Alignment:** You don't need to do anything special, pytinybvh builds a 64-byte aligned internal ray buffer so SIMD loads are always safe.
 Since it's for a batched call, this one-time cost is negligible anyway.
 - **Shared origin:** If rays don't share the same origin, `Auto` mode falls back to scalar and emits a warning (once).
 You can silence it with `warn_on_incoherent=False` or force packets with `PacketMode.Force` (unsafe).